steve-crouch/dirac-job-scheduling/_episodes/02-job-management.md

 ~~~
 {: .output}

+So `-u yourUsername` shows us all jobs associated with our machine account.
+We can also use `-j` to query specific
+job IDs, e.g.: `squeue -j 5791510` which will, in this case, yield the same information since we only have that job
+in the queue (if it hasn't already completed!).

-We can see all the details of our job, including the partition, user, and also the state of the job (in the `ST` column).
+In either case, we can see all the details of our job, including the partition, user, and also the state of the job (in the `ST` column).
 In this case, we can see it is in the PD or PENDING state.
 Typically, a successful job run will go through the following states:

 - `PD` - *pending*: sometimes our jobs might need to wait in a queue first before they can be allocated to a node to run.